Blue Chairs of the Promenade

 In the 1970s, the Ville de Nice commissioned another batch of chairs with a company based in the Haute Loire.

-In the summer of 2003 the Promenade des Anglais lost its traditional blue chairs as, according to the mayor’s office, problems with the company responsible for maintaining the chairs deprived the city of one of its most enduring symbols and the Wilmotte chairs were placed in storage.
+get link In the summer of 2003 the Promenade des Anglais lost its traditional blue chairs as, according to the mayor’s office, problems with the company responsible for maintaining the chairs deprived the city of one of its most enduring symbols and the Wilmotte chairs were placed in storage.
 Their absence must have dismayed both regulars and tourists alike who so enjoyed sitting and looking out across the stunning Baie des Anges.
 When the chairs re-emerged they had been welded together in batches of 10…

 On Saturday, 4th October 2014, a giant 2-dimensional blue chair was unveiled by Christian Estrosi, deputy-mayor of Nice and President of the Métropole Nice Côte d’Azur in the presence of the Niçoise artist, Sabine Géraudite.
 Entitled “Oeuvre de SAB inspirée de la Chaise bleue de la Promenade des Anglais” (translation: Work of SAB inspired by the Promenade des Anglais blue chair) it is an homage the artist wanted to make to these iconic chairs for many years.